fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-and then we'll create an instance of `DynAgentsModule` with `FreeAp` as the context
+and then we will create an instance of `DynAgentsModule` with `FreeAp` as the context

 {lang="text"}
 ~~~~~~~~